DC police chief agrees to deepen cooperation with federal immigration agents

 Several protesters held signs close by, some critical of the Trump administration.
 Once the residents had left, a construction vehicle from a city agency cleared through the remains of the tents.

-Advocates expected law enforcement officers to fan out across D.C. later Thursday to take down any remaining homeless encampments.
+Advocates expected law enforcement officers to fan out across D.C. later Thursday to take down — or supervise the takedown of — any remaining homeless encampments.

 For two days, small groups of federal officers have been visible in scattered parts of the city.
 But more were present in high-profile locations Wednesday night, and troops were expected to start doing more missions Thursday.

 Agents from Homeland Security Investigations have patrolled the popular U Street corridor, while Drug Enforcement Administration officers were seen on the National Mall, with Guard members parked nearby.
-DEA agents also joined Metropolitan Police Department officers on patrol in the Navy Yard neighborhood, while FBI agents stood along the heavily trafficked Massachusetts Avenue.
+DEA agents also joined MPD officers on patrol in the Navy Yard neighborhood, while FBI agents stood along the heavily trafficked Massachusetts Avenue.

-Associated Press journalists Jacquelyn Martin and David Klepper contributed to this report.
+Associated Press journalists Jacquelyn Martin, Mike Pesoli and David Klepper contributed to this report.